 But whilst it’s brilliant to have your business inspiration sparked, it’s also important to talk about the practical side of your hustle.
 Otherwise, you can be left with all of the snappy quotes, but none of the action.

-That’s why we thought it was about time that we sat down and talked about something that has truly been a game-changer within our business: Our method for setting (and reaching!) goals.
-Whilst having ambition is often talked about in a vague way, we wanted to give you a practical, step-by-step guide to making every single day goal-focused.
+That’s why I thought it was about time that we sat down and talked about something that has truly been a game-changer within my businesses: My method for setting (and reaching!) goals.
+Whilst having ambition is often talked about in a vague way, I wanted to give you a practical, step-by-step guide to making every single day goal-focused.

 Step One: Think Big

 If you don’t know what you want in the “big picture” it’s impossible to know what to do in the “small picture”!

 Before you start incorporating goals into your everyday life, you need to look at what you really want to achieve in the long-term.

 This can often feel overwhelming, so it can be helpful to do a “brain dump” to really get the juices flowing.
 In the middle of a page write “The Big Picture” and then jot down anything and everything that comes to mind when thinking about what your dream business would look like.

 Enough income that you are comfortably able to take on team members (we have a whole list of people we want to bring on board as soon as we can!)?
 A reputation as the best in your field?
 A seven-figure income?
 Write those bad boys down!

 Don’t worry about the how just yet.
 Instead, focus on the why.
 Think about what achieving each of these goals will do for you and how they would make your life better.

 Step Two: Where do you want to be in three months?